 The tanks caught three battalions of 12 Brigade – two Gurkha and one of the 5/14 Punjab Regt – marching along the road and machine-gunned them.
 They caught 501 and 349 Batteries breakfasting by the roadside in the Cluny rubber estate, and shelled and machine-gunned them before they could get their artillery into position.’

 Taylor goes on to describe the retreat to Singapore by the remaining 200 men left of 137 Regt.
-The Party decided not to surrender but to rejoin the British Lines at Kuala Lumur, some 50 miles south of their position.
+The Party decided not to surrender but to rejoin the British Lines at Kuala Lumpur, some 50 miles south of their position.
 They split into two groups, in the hope that one would get through.
-Hartleys group made it but the other was quickly captured.
-The surviving group, although exhausted moved through the Jungle by day and the railway by night.
-An Australian Transport Unit found them and took them as far South as they were able – Batu Caves on the outskirts of Kuala Lumpur.
-The Group never found the ‘British Lines’, however, they found a train for Singapore and ‘Fell into it exhausted’.
-At Tebong, about 80 or so miles down the track, the train was attacked by aircraft and Hartley had been killed.
+Hartley’s group made it but the other was quickly captured.
+The surviving group, although exhausted moved through the Jungle by day and the railway by night to Tan Jong Malim.
+An Australian Transport Unit found them and took them as far South as they were able – Batu Caves on the outskirts of Kuala Lumpur on the 9th January.
+The Group never found the ‘British Lines’, however on the 10th, in Kuala Lumpur, they found a train for Singapore and ‘Fell into it exhausted’.
+At Tebong, about 80 or so miles down the track, the train was attacked by three aircraft and Hartley and seven others were killed.
 He was buried there by ‘the other lads from Blackpool’.
+The rear of the train was wrecked, the front half was detached and carried on to Singapore, where the remnants were formed into 3 Troops to carry out Aerodrome repairs and defences for the next 2 weeks without a break, pending the issue of 75mm guns.

 Payne (1980), in his recorded interviews for the Imperial War Museum, said that he and some other survivors found some old French 75mm Guns and set them up outside the Raffles Hotel, in Singapore.
 That was the last recollection, before what is euphemistically referred to as ‘The Fall of Singapore’, when 85000 British and Commonwealth Troops surrendered to the Japanese on 15th February 1942.
 A further 25000 Troops had been lost in the retreat down the Malay Peninsula.